 Medical records are strictly confidential.
 By law, your parents, friends, professors, and school officials do not have access to them.
 Insurance companies have access to records only if you are using insurance to pay for your health care, which is not required for brief therapy.
 Records can be released only with your written consent or by court order.

-You may contact your insurance provider and inquire as to whether or not they have LGBTQIA specialists in their network.
+You can peruse this database that a Weiland Health Associate created to help you find an affirming therapist.
+You may contact your insurance provider and inquire as to whether or not they have LGBTQIA+ specialists in their network.
 You can also call CAPS at 650-723-3785 and ask for a referral.
-CAPS phone assessment clinicians will make every effort to match you with an LGBTQIA specialist within your insurance network and will assist you with any questions/concerns you may encounter during this referral process.
+Clinicians that you reach at CAPS during Access Coordination will make every effort to match you with an LGBTQIA+ specialist within your insurance network and will assist you with any questions/concerns you may encounter during this referral process.

-The coming out process can be a complex and sometimes stressful process and are committed to providing LGBTQIA identified Stanford students with the highest level of care.
-Individual brief counseling services at CAPS are entirely confidential and free of charge.
-In addition, the Weiland Health Initiative offers drop-in counseling hours specifically for LGBTQIA identified students with clinicians who have extensive experience and comfort speaking with students about coming out-related topics.
+Coming out can be a complex, exciting, and sometimes stressful process.
+Vaden providers are committed to providing LGBTQIA+ identified and questioning Stanford students with the highest level of care.
+Individual brief counseling services at CAPS and Weiland are entirely confidential and free of charge.
+In addition, the Weiland Health Initiative offers drop-in counseling hours specifically for LGBTQIA+ identified students with clinicians who have extensive experience and comfort speaking with students about coming out-related topics.
+You can schedule yourself by going online to VadenPatientPortal or emailing email@example.com.

-The Sexual Health Peer Resource Center, located on the 2nd floor of Vaden Health Center, provides sexual health resources and peer counseling to Stanford students.
+The Sexual Health Peer Resource Center (SHPRC), located on the 2nd floor of Vaden Health Center, provides sexual health resources and peer counseling to Stanford students.
 The center is student-run and funded.
+More information will be made available about SHPRC’s fall hours.

 You can also try San Francisco Sex Information (SFSI) at 415-989-SFSI.
 They provide free, accurate, anonymous, non-judgmental information about sex, and they are educated in all aspects of human sexuality, including safer sex, sexual behavior, sexual identity, and gender identity.

-There are a number of campus organizations for queer-identified students of color, such as Black and Queer at Stanford (BlaQS), La Familia de Stanford, and Queer and Asian (Q&A).
-Check out the LGBT Community Resource Center’s website for a full list.
+There are a number of campus organizations for queer-identified students of color, such as Black and Queer at Stanford (BlaQS), La Familia de Stanford (LaFa), and Queer and Asian (Q&A).
+Check out the Queer Resource Center’s website for a full list.
+Weiland has access to databases full of QTPOC clinicians across the country.
+In addition, you can ask your CAPS access coordinator to be linked to a queer clinician of color, depending upon availability.

 Medical Services provides HIV testing with a blood test.
 The lab results are filed in your medical record along with your other test results.
 Your medical record is confidential, and the results will not be released without your permission unless subpoenaed by law.
 Positive test results for communicable infections, including chlamydia, hepatitis B, gonorrhea, syphilis, HIV and hepatitis C, must be reported to the County Department of Public Health.
 If you need documentation of your results, this is the type of testing you need.

-Stanford has a number of LGBTQIA organizations on campus that target various religious, academic, and cultural interests.
-There are many LGBTQIA-specific events throughout the year such as Q-Spots (a LGBTQIA meet and greet), queer parties, queer formal, and a drag ball.
-Check out the LGBT Community Resource Center’s website for a complete list of organizations and sign up for LGBTQIA mailing lists (such as QNet) to receive announcements about LGBTQIA related events on campus.
+Stanford has a number of queer organizations on campus that target various religious, academic, and cultural interests.
+There are many LGBTQIA-specific events throughout the year such queer parties, queer healing, discussion groups, etc. Check out QSR’s website for a complete list of organizations and sign up for LGBTQIA mailing lists (such as QNet) to receive announcements about LGBTQIA related events on campus.

 Stanford is committed to welcoming students of all sexual and gender identities, as well as all religious and non-religious traditions.
 In keeping with that commitment, there are a number of resources to help individuals dealing with spiritual, religious, and cultural conflicts.

 The Office for Religious Life provides leadership, services, and programming in matters of religion, spirituality and ethics.
-The current deans represent the Christian, Jewish, and Unitarian Universalists traditions and strive to ensure that students, faculty, and staff, regardless of their sexual orientation or gender identity, have access to honest, lively, thoughtful, and supportive contexts in which to pursue their spiritual journeys.
+The current deans represent the Christian, Jewish, and Unitarian Universalists traditions and strive to ensure that students, faculty, and staff, regardless of their gender or sexual identity, have access to honest, lively, thoughtful, and supportive contexts in which to pursue their spiritual journeys.
 Visit The Office for Religious Life website for a description of their mission, events, and services.

-Sometimes it helps to talk with a nonbiased professional about such issues.
-Counseling and Psychological Services (CAPS) can help students dealing with personal, academic, and relationship concerns through evaluation and brief counseling.
+Sometimes it helps to talk with a counseling professional about such issues.
+The Weiland Health Initiative is also a great resource for students in the coming out process.
+Visit weiland.stanford.edu for details or email us at email@example.com to set up an appointment.
+Counseling and Psychological Services (CAPS) can also help students dealing with personal, academic, and relationship concerns through evaluation and brief counseling.
 Visit the CAPS page or call 650-723-3785 to make an appointment.